dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 # Conclusion

 Configuring DNS over HTTPS on Windows 11 is a straightforward process that significantly improves your security and privacy online.
 By following the steps above, you can ensure that your DNS queries are encrypted and protected from prying eyes, enhancing your browsing experience.
-With the rising importance of cybersecurity and privacy, switching to DNS over HTTPS (DoH) is a small but impactful step toward securing your online activity.
+With the rising importance of cybersecurity and privacy, switching to DNS over HTTPS (DoH) is a small but impactful step toward securing your online activities.

 # References
 [[1] Secure DNS Client over HTTPS (DoH)](https://learn.microsoft.com/en-us/windows-server/networking/dns/doh-client-support)